dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 There are three important things to note in this code.
 First, the `TASKS_ENDPOINT` constant.
 This constant must reference the *URL* returned by the `wt create` command above.

 Second, this class is not using `Http` from `@angular/http`.
-It is using `AuthHttp`, which is provided by `angular2-jwt` module and which integrates gracefully with `auth0-lock`.
-Instances of this class, that get injected in our services, automatically send an `authorization` header with whatever content it finds on `id_token` key on the user browser `localStorage`.
+It is using `AuthHttp`, which is provided by `angular2-jwt` and which integrates gracefully with `auth0-lock`.
+Instances of this class automatically send an `authorization` header with whatever content it finds on `id_token` key on the user browser `localStorage`.
 As you may have noted, this is the same place where we stored tokens when configuring `AuthService`.

-Third, all methods in `TaskListService` return `Observables`, leaving to the caller decide what to do with the response sent by our serverless REST API.
+Third, all methods in `TaskListService` return `Observables`, leaving the caller to decide what to do with the response sent by our serverless REST API.

 To inject `TaskListService` in our components, we need to make a few changes in our main `@NgModule`, located in `src/app/app.module.ts`: